mozilla-services/heka-docs/source/architecture/extending.rst

     a `PipelinePack` struct defined in the `heka/pipeline` package's `pipeline_runner.go <https://github.com/mozilla-
     services/heka/tree/dev/pipeline/pipeline_runner.go>`_ file. `PipelinePack`
-    objects are what get passed in to the various Heka plugins in a pipeline as the message flows through.
+    objects are what get passed in to the various Heka plugins as messages flow through the pipelines.

 PluginWithGlobal / PluginGlobal
     When Heka starts up, `PoolSize` copies of each decoder, filter, and output